Cursed Job Market Signaling: Introduction

 How does cursedness affect information transmission in signaling games?
 To answer this question in a parsimonious way, we adopt the Cursed Sequential Equilibrium (CSE) proposed by \cite{fong2023cursed} as our solution concept.
 CSE extends the classic Cursed Equilibrium (CE) by \cite{eyster2005} from static Bayesian games to multi-stage games of incomplete information.
-In the same spirit as CE, CSE assumes that players partially neglect the correlation between others' behavioral strategies and their private information at each stage of the game.\footnote{ CSE is not the only solution concept that extends CE from static Bayesian games to dynamic games. \cite{cohen2022sequential} extend CE to general extensive games with perfect recall by considering a different source of cursedness.
-This alternative is called the Sequential Cursed Equilibrium (SCE).
-For a detailed comparison between CSE and SCE, see \cite{fong2023notecursedsequentialequilibrium}.} Specifically, the model is parameterized by a single parameter, $\chi\in[0,1]$.
+Like CE, CSE assumes that players partially neglect the correlation between others' behavioral strategies and their private information at each stage of the game.\footnote{ CSE is not the only solution concept that extends CE from static Bayesian games to dynamic games. \cite{cohen2022sequential} extend CE to general extensive games with perfect recall by considering a different source of cursedness, called the Sequential Cursed Equilibrium (SCE); for a detailed comparison, see \cite{fong2023notecursedsequentialequilibrium}.} Specifically, the model is parameterized by a single parameter, $\chi\in[0,1]$.
 A $\chi$-cursed player incorrectly believes that, with probability $\chi$, the opponents adopt the average behavioral strategies regardless of their private types, while with probability $1-\chi$, the opponents adopt the true type-dependent behavioral strategies.
-Therefore, a higher $\chi$ means that players are \emph{more cursed}, as their perception of other people's behavioral strategies becomes increasingly distorted.
+Therefore, a higher $\chi$ means players are \emph{more cursed}, as their perception of other players' behavioral strategies becomes increasingly distorted.

 In Section \ref{sec:cse_label}, we formally define CSE for a general class of signaling games.
 The key differences between CSE and CE are that CSE is an equilibrium concept in behavioral strategies (rather than normal-form mixed strategies) and requires sequential rationality.
 Furthermore, for off-path events, CSE imposes a $\chi$-consistency requirement.
 This requirement is analogous to the consistency condition for sequential equilibrium in \cite{krepswilson1982}, where a consistent assessment is approachable by a sequence of assessments with totally mixed behavioral strategies.
 The $\chi$-consistency requirement plays a crucial role in our analysis of signaling games.